mrgreyh01/Fanzone/README.md

 #### 2.2 Security Practices: security secret keys etc

+The following methods were used to raise security through the front end:

+- "allauth" authentication and authorization is used for inlogging and storing information via the admin portal
+- CORS allowed via Client Origin link, also saved in the env.py file

 #### 2.3 Component Usage: use of React components, architecture and component composition

 There are 5 reusable components in Fanzone: